-Are you thinking of starting a limited liability company (LLC) in Ohio?
-Then you’re probably wondering what’s required to form this business structure.
+Thinking about starting a limited liability company (LLC) in Ohio?
+You’re likely wondering what steps are needed to set up this business structure.

 - Step 3: File for articles of organization with Ohio Secretary of State

-- Step 4: Obtain an Employer Identification Number from the IRS
+- Step 4: Get an Employer Identification Number from the IRS

 - Step 5: Register with Ohio state tax authorities

-- Step 6: Prepare an LLC operating agreement
+- Step 6: Create an LLC operating agreement

-Step 1: Choose a company name for your LLC
+Step 1: Choose a Name Your Your LLC

 Selecting a business name for your Ohio LLC is the first step towards forming the entity.